Skip to content

 Destination (Port) Destination IP/subnet and optional port

-Persistent When enabled, sessions from the same source IP reuse the same WAN link for the session lifetime
+Persistent When enabled, sessions from the same source IP reuse the same WAN link

 Click Save when all rules are defined.